What Falcon Oil & Gas does:

 Falcon is continuing to review its operations in Hungary, which includes the Makó Trough.

-- Drilling starts at Beetaloo
+- Drilling progress at Beetaloo

 - Exploration licences granted for Karoo Basin acreage